greghesp/assistant-relay/versioned_docs/version-3.x.x/getting-started/configuration.md

 ## Configuring Assistant Relay

-Assistant Relay has a set of options that can be configured under the `Settings` tab of the Assistant Relay dashboard.
+Assistant Relay has a set of options that can be configured under the `Configuration` tab of the Assistant Relay dashboard.

 At this time, the following configuration options are available:

 * **Mute Startup Sound**: If set to off, Assistant Relay will broadcast a message when it starts up
-* **Track Version**: If enabled, we will anonymously upload the version of Assistant Relay you are using for version analytics
 * **Port Number**: Change the port Assistant Relay is running on
 * **Quiet Hours**: If enabled, Quiet Hours let you set a time when broadcasts are not announced.
 * **Conversation Language**: Change the language that Assistant Relay communicates with the Assistant SDK